laeith/comp-sci-excursions/README.md

 exercises spanning a very broad range of topics within software engineering and general science.

 Idea was initially inspired by [Peter Norvig's Teach Yourself Programming in Ten Years](https://norvig.com/21-days.html) and his [pytudes](https://github.com/norvig/pytudes) project.
-I don't think 10 years is enough, the journey itself is the goal.
+I'm not sure 10 years is enough, the journey itself is the goal.
 Never stop learning.
-Ever.

 ### Table of contents